Spectral properties of relativistic quantum waveguides: Introduction

 The main novelty here lies in a matrix-valued gauge transform involving the geometry of the base curve $\Gamma$ in order to deal with the infinite mass boundary conditions.
 In particular, compared to similar strategies for non-relativistic waveguides, it allows to gauge out one part of the geometric induced potential.

 The next two main results of this paper concern the study of the operator $\cD_\Gamma(\varepsilon,m)$ in the thin waveguide asymptotic regime $\eps \to 0$ and the large mass regime $m\to +\infty$, respectively.
 It turns out that up to renormalization terms, both regimes are driven by effective operators but of very distinct kind.
 In the thin waveguide regime $\eps \to 0$ the effective operator is a one dimensional Dirac operator posed on the base curve $\Gamma$ while in the large mass regime $m \to +\infty$, the operator behaves as the Dirichlet Laplacian in the domain $\Omega_\eps$.
+Remark that in both regime Theorem \ref{prop:sa-essspec} combined with the forthcoming Proposition \ref{prop:op1Dess} yields spectral gaps of orders $\eps^{-1}$ and $m$ for the thin waveguide regime and the large mass regime, respectively.

+Note that an interesting challenge would be to consider combined regimes in which $\varepsilon\to0$ and $m\to+\infty$ at the same time, and to understand if other effective operators come into play.
 Finally, our last result is a quantitative result on the existence of bound states involving only the geometry of the domain $\Omega_\eps$.